bdmendes/bdmendes.github.io/collections/_posts/2023-12-30-my-journey-as-a-young-club-chess-player.md

 ![](/assets/blog/chess_young1.jpg)
 *Me at my very first tournament, in Barcelos.
 My kingside is very weak here, but it was probably left unexploited by my young opponent.*

-I was admittelly excited.
+I was admittedly excited.
 At the end of the tournament, I was invited by a local club director to join the club's activities, and so my journey as a club chess player began.
 After some months of attending lessons, I started to gain some positional knowledge and won my very first classical chess games.
 This was tougher than I expected - I was going against players with much more experience at my age, and my rating was still very low, below 1200.
 A rough view of the level corresponding to each [ELO](https://en.wikipedia.org/wiki/Elo_rating_system) rating range can be seen below.

 | Rating    | Level        |
 |-----------|--------------|